BrightspaceUI/core/components/meter/README.md

 * `max` (required): Max number of units that is being measured by this meter.
 For results this should be a positive, non-zero number
 * `percent` (optional): Show the percentage instead of `value/max` value.
 * `text` (optional): Context information about what the meter is about.
 Displayed under the meter and used for screen readers.
+	- `{%}` in the string will be replaced with percentage value.
+	- `{x/y}` in the string will be replaced with fraction with the proper language support.

 ## d2l-meter-circle
 ![Circle meter with no progress](./screenshots/d2l-meter-circle-no-progress.png?raw=true)